 Revenues, earnings and market values of FTSE 100 companies

 The market capitalization is calculated for the last day of the year 2018.
-Revenues and earnings are for the fiscal 2017.
-If a company’s fiscal has ended in January, February or March 2018, the fiscal is considered as fiscal 2017.
-Note that many of the FTSE 100 companies are reporting their figures in Euros or US Dollars.
+Revenues and earnings are for the fiscal 2018.
+If a company’s fiscal has ended in January, February or March 2019, the fiscal is considered as fiscal 2018.
+Note that many of the FTSE 100 companies are reporting their figures in Euros or US Dollars instead of British Pounds.